How to Test React Native App on My Phone

 Testing your app is really easy if you are using Expo.
 We are using this for how to test react native app on my phone

-Step 1 : Download Expo Go App in your Phone.
+Step 1 : Download the Expo Go App in your Phone.

 Download Expo Go from: